KIKO (AM)

 KIKO (1340 kHz) is an AM radio station licensed to serve Apache Junction, Arizona, United States.
 The station is owned by 1TV.com, Inc.

+History

 KIKO was originally licensed to Miami, Arizona, and operated as a full-service station under Willard Shoecraft, who owned the station from its sign-on in 1958 until 1986, and again from 1988 until his death in 2000.
 The station remained in the Shoecraft family until it was sold to its current owner in 2008.
 It was assigned the KIKO call letters by the Federal Communications Commission.